-So, there are two types of MagSafe accessories: MagSafe chargers and then MagSafe-enabled cases, wallets, mounts, etc.
+So, there are two types of MagSafe accessories: MagSafe chargers and then MagSafe-enabled cases, wallets, mounts and so on.

-Apple has already announced it is integrating MagSafe into proprietary chargers as well as the back of its own silicone and leather cases, which will allow you to use MagSafe chargers even while your device is in the case.
-Third-party accessory manufacturers will also be able to adopt MagSafe technology into their own products, opening up the door to all-new accessories.
+Apple is integrating MagSafe into proprietary chargers as well as the back of its own silicone and leather cases, which enable you to use MagSafe chargers even while your device is in the case.
+Third-party accessory manufacturers have also adopted MagSafe technology into their own products, opening up the door to all-new accessories.

-Apple has announced a MagSafe Wireless Charger for iPhone and a MagSafe Duo Wireless Charger for iPhone and Apple Watch, although the latter isn't available yet.
+Apple has MagSafe Wireless Charger for iPhone and a MagSafe Duo Wireless Charger for iPhone and Apple Watch.

 MagSafe cases, sleeves, and wallets